kenny-yung/Project-Showcase/README.md

 - 👋 Hi, I’m @kenny-yung
-- 👀 I’m interested in AI/ML, data trends, autonomous driving, and learning new things in general!
+- 👀 I’m interested in AI/ML, data analytics, aerospace, and learning new things in general!
-- 🌱 I recently graduated from Masters in Data Science and currently seeking Machine Learning position
+- 🌱 Currently working as a Data Analyst with recent Masters degree in Data Science and seeking Machine Learning positions
 - 💞️ I’m looking to collaborate on Data Science and AI development
 - 📫 How to reach me: linkedin.com/in/yungkenny